 - Years of CDL experience

-- Moving violations and accidents (past 5 years)
+- Moving violations and accidents (past five years)

-New drivers or those with violations will affect your rate.
+New drivers and those with violations raise your rate.
 Some insurers won't cover drivers with fewer than two years of experience or recent serious violations.

 - 3Vehicle Information